open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 But if it's important one way or another, you'll want to make sure your tool matches your needs.
 Of course, there are other integrations that might matter too.
 Can your software build system automatically post alerts to your communication tool, for example?
-Does the tool automatically recognize certain links and display them in an particular manner?
+Does the tool automatically recognize certain links and display them in a particular manner?

 ### Considerations for asynchronous tools